 If we need to focus on these types of publishers, you can’t treat them like every other publisher.
 It won’t work.

 You have to measure and protect what you value most.
 If we need to focus on these types of publishers, you can’t treat them like every other publisher.
 It won’t work.
 They won’t be credited with the production they are responsible for and they will opt out of the space.
 The solution?
-Set up your affiliate term just for them.
+Set up terms for this affiliate category.
 This will ensure that you are able to track their contribution correctly and grow productive, vibrant and profitable relationships.